ikhaliq42/SudokuSolver/README.md

 TODO:

-    - Only solves 9x9 puzzles, need to generalize to other puzzle sizes.
-    - Validation on inputs
+    - Validation on inputs - there is some validation, but it is not comprehensive
     - Exception handling